 But our testing finds that mattresses rarely, if ever, live up to their advertised claims.
 For example, a mattress may be advertised as medium or firm, but then our testing finds that it's actually quite soft.

-Peter says, "In the latest test we only found one mattress, from IKEA, that lived up to its firmness claims, which is disappointing, as it's one of the things people are probably most concerned with when looking for a comfortable mattress."
+Peter says, "In the latest test we only found two mattresses that lived up to their firmness claims, which is disappointing, as it's one of the things people are probably most concerned with when looking for a comfortable mattress."

 To see what firmness rating all the mattresses we tested actually received, check out our mattress reviews.